markd2/MarkDnD/session-notes.md

   the body outside through the hole in the hallway to try to determine cause of death.
 Even with a good medicine check, couldn't find any obvious cause.
 * The hallways here are the same material as in the lobby, but without the graffiti.
-Also a really cool decorative pattern, a random black fillegree etched into the surface.
+Also a really cool decorative pattern, a random black filigree etched into the surface.
 * A room with a large wooden banquet table.
 The wood is exotic and nothing familiar to anyone in the party.
 There's a mirror on the wall, and a pair of doors into...
 * A small mini-kitchen.
 One of the monks stealthed the door open, noticed the pile of rats